Skip to content

 Screenshot showing the VS Code Add HTTP MCP Server dialog

-Paste in the URL of your hosted MCP server and enter the server name.
-The server name is used as the server ID in the MCP configuration.
+Paste in the URL of your Taskmaster MCP server from the Creating a Taskmaster MCP server guide and enter the server name.

 Screenshot showing pasting the MCP server URL